wireless-broadband-alliance/wba-openroaming-portal/INSTALATION.md

 internet or any production environment.
 Running the portal in "dev" mode on a public network **could reveal vital information and debug logs to possible attackers**, providing serious risks for security.

-And it's **recommended** to follow standard security practices, including:
+It's **recommended** to follow standard security practices, including:

 - Properly configuring **firewalls** to **protect database servers** and another critical infrastructure.
 - Ensuring all **software** and **dependencies** are **up to date** with the latest security patches.

+And again, please **do not share** any of your generated keys from these installations steps and keep as safe as possible.

 ## 🎉 Congratulations! 🎉